momomo/momomo.com.platform.Lambda/README.md

 #### Intuitive generics based functional interfaces with support for void, returns, multiple params & exceptions

 Ever confused by names like `Supplier`, `Function`, `BiFunction`, and so forth?
-Do you find them limiting?
+Even if you do know them, and able to easily keep track of them, do you find them limiting?

 Can you keep track of them?
-Can you easily convert one to another?
+Can you easily convert or go from one to the other as you pass things around in methods?

 With this library, you can refer to:
 * `Lambda.V1` &nbsp; for a void lambda that takes *1* generic parameter.